HamsaMousa/Simple-Shell/README.md

 `$ ls -l -a`

-For each function, the argument '--help' will also display help on how to use a specific command.
+For each function, the argument **--help** will also display help on how to use a specific command.

 ### 1.3 Built-in Commands